 A combination of biology, chemistry and physics will be applied to techniques used in the forensic science field.
 Students will learn the basics of crime scene analysis and apply the various sciences behind solving crimes through hands-on experiments.
 Examples of units include examining DNA evidence, applications of anthropology, trace evidence analysis, and autopsy (of a pig).
-Prerequisite: Biology and Chemistry.
-A third science (IPC or Physics for example) is recommended.
+Prerequisite: Biology and Chemistry OR Biology and 2 sciences.
 Forensic Science can be taken concurrently with the third unit of science.